practicingruby/practicing-ruby-paid/posts/v6/debugging.md

 Even though sometimes it seems like software has a mind of its own, computers only do what a human has told them to do at some point.
-You **can** figure out why a bug is happening by using the scientific method to narrow down where the problem is happening.
+You **can** figure out why a bug is happening by using deterministic processes to narrow down where the problem is happening.
 You **can** learn to pick out the useful parts of stack traces.
 You **can** use debuggers to experiment with what your code is actually doing as it runs.
 And you **can** write tests that help you while